suncoast-devs/handbook/assignments/cs-hello-world/homework.md

 # Hello, World!

 Welcome to your journey as a developer.
 When learning a new language, a developer usually starts with creating a `hello, world` program.
-A `hello, world` is a simple program that allows a developer to test to see if their environment is set up and working.
+A `hello, world` program is a simple program that allows a developer to see the basic structure of an application as well as confirm their environment is working.

 ## Objectives

-- Ensure your development environment is setup
+- Ensure your development environment is setup.

 ## Requirements

-This should have been done in class, but make sure your [laptop is set up and ready to go](https://suncoast.io/handbook/tools/environment/).

-You can create your project following [getting going with .NET](https://suncoast.io/handbook/curriculum/back-end/full-stack-i/lecture/dotnet/00-env-set-up)

-All your code should place inside the `static void Main(string args[])`
+Make sure you have followed the setup instructions for your computer's operating system

+- LINK TO WINDOWS SETUP
+- LINK TO MAC SETUP
+- LINK TO LINUX SETUP

+Follow this guide LINK TO CS-CONSOLE-ASSIGNMENT-SETUP

 ### Explorer Mode